Hello and welcome to a Style Imitating Art roundup featuring all the wonderful interpretations that were sent to me this week.

 What is Style Imitating Art?

-Style Imitating Art is hosted by Salazar of 14 Shades of Grey, Shelbee of Shelbee on the Edge, and me.
+Style Imitating Art is hosted by Salazar of 14 Shades of Grey, Daenel of Living Outside the Stacks, and me.
 Style Imitating Art challenges us to draw style inspiration from pieces of art.
 Every other Monday one of us selects an inspiration image and we each post the image on our blogs.
 The following Monday we share our art-inspired outfits.
 The following Wednesday, the curator shares all of the submissions on her blog.
-This is that Wednesday for me!

-I list these in the order that I received them.
+I do list these in the order that I received them.

 Salazar of 14 Shades of Grey